Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 6. <b>Integrated compiler/debugger controls</b>.
 EngageIDE connects to a command line compiler and debugger
 to provide visual build error correction and debugging.

-### EngageIDE source-code
-It's source code has 2 parts:
-1. Source code implementations for the classes, structs and functions
-that comprise the EngageUI API for wxWidgets -- about 3000 LOC.
-This code can directly be used to create an EngageUI app based on wxWidgets.
-All EngageUI apps are based on this source code.
-2. An app-dashboard for the IDE and an activity-handler for producing EngageUI apps (about 12000 LOC).

 # Building EngageIDE:
 Should you build this app?